How Do I Vote Absentee?

 Absentee Voting by Mail

 Allen County voters may also vote by mail.
 To request a ballot by mail please complete an absentee ballot request form and mail it to the Board of Elections.
 You will receive your ballot in the mail with instructions for returning the ballot.
 To make sure your ballot is counted, it must be received as follows:

-- By U.S. mail: The return envelope containing your marked ballot must either be received by the board of elections prior to 7:30 p.m. on Election Day, or postmarked no later than the day before the election and received by the board of elections no later than 10 days after that election.
+- By U.S. mail: The return envelope containing your marked ballot must be postmarked no later than the day before the election and received by the board of elections no later than 10 days after that election.
 (Note: Ohio’s election law states that “postmarked” does not include a date marked by a postage evidence system, such as a postage meter.
 Therefore, the return envelope must bear a valid postage cancellation stamp affixed by the U.S. Postal Service.)

-- In person, either by you or an eligible family member: Your marked ballot, which must be sealed in the completed and signed identification envelope provided with the ballot, must be delivered to the board of elections office no later than 7:30 p.m. on Election Day.
+- In person: Either by you or an eligible family member: Your marked ballot, which must be sealed in the completed and signed identification envelope provided with the ballot, must be delivered by hand to the board of elections office no later than 7:30 p.m. on Election Day.